 However, blogging dangers exist when you allow blog comments such as the following:

 Do spammers leave comments on your blog posts?
-They certain leave spam comments on my posts.
+They certainly leave spam comments on my posts.

 How to Stop Spam Comments